FAQ- Frequently Asked Questions

 • Is my property located in a flood zone?

 • The Flood Insurance Rate Map (FIRM), Flood Insurance Study (FIS), and any Letters of Map Change (LOMC) currently in effect can be viewed using FEMA's interactive Map Service Center.
+These resources are also publicly available through Charleston County Public Libraries (368.122 FLOOD).

 • A community flood hazard information letter is available upon request.
 Please email Floodplain-info@charleston-sc.gov and include the property address.